Booth Fees, Sales Reporting, Payment

 Vendors are not permitted to smoke in or around their booth area.
 You must move away from the marketplace.

 Each booth space must prominently display a sign clearly identifying the farm or business by name and location.
 Signs must be in place by the opening of the booth.
 All product descriptions must be accurate.
-Signs may not be placed in the walk ways.
+Signs may not be placed in the walkways.
+“Flag” signage is not allowed.

 Only select produce and nursery vendors will be allowed to sell from their vehicles, all others will be required to park their vehicles off site.
 All vendors parking on-site must have an approved metal oil drip pan under their vehicles at all times.